 1. Why do I need an assessment?
 Can’t you just supply me with the equipment?

 There are lots of ways to help people deal with the problems they are having.
 This could be doing the activity a different way, supplying equipment, getting help or having things like a stair lift or a second bannister rail in your home.
-The assessment decides exactly what you need to help with your particular problem.
+The assessment decides exactly what you need to help with your personal problem.

 2. Why do I have to come to a clinic?
 Can’t you come out and see me at home?

 A clinic is held at the Stirling Centre for people who might need equipment and/or minor adaptations such as grab rails.
 There is a very high demand for this service and the clinic was set up so that we could help people more quickly.
-If there is a genuine reason why you are unable to come to the clinic, you will be offered a home visit.
+If there is a reason why you are unable to come to the clinic, you will be offered a home visit.

 3. Do you provide walking sticks and walking frames?